What is Complex Post-Traumatic Stress Disorder (C-PTSD)?

 Treatment of complex PTSD involves addressing both PTSD symptoms and additional symptoms related to emotional regulation, self-concept, and relational difficulties.
 Trauma-focused therapy is different from talk therapy in crucial ways highlighting the importance of finding a therapist specialized in trauma.
 Evidence-based treatments and trauma-focused therapies include:

-Phase-Oriented Trauma Therapy:
+Phase-Oriented Trauma Therapy

 Treatment is often approached in phases, focusing first on establishing safety, stabilizing symptoms, and building coping skills before addressing traumatic memories.
+Learn more about the phased-approach to trauma therapy.

-Trauma-Focused Cognitive Behavioral Therapy (TF-CBT):
+Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)

 Trauma-Focused CBT can help individuals reframe and process traumatic memories and develop healthier coping mechanisms.
-Modifications are often needed for C-PTSD to address developmental and relational trauma aspects.

-Eye Movement Desensitization and Reprocessing (EMDR):
+Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR is effective for processing traumatic memories but may need to be adapted for C-PTSD to include preparation phases that focus on emotional regulation and stabilization of dissociative symptoms.
+Learn more about EMDR therapy.

-Prolonged Exposure Therapy (PE):
+Prolonged Exposure Therapy (PE)

 PE helps individuals desensitize trauma memories through gradually increased exposure, reducing avoidance behaviors and PTSD symptoms.

-Narrative Exposure Therapy (NET):
+Narrative Exposure Therapy (NET)

 NET involves creating a chronological narrative of a person's life, integrating traumatic experiences with the goal of reducing trauma-related symptoms.